etwk/blog/content/lists/books.md

 - [ ] Ultrasociety: How 10,000 Years of War Made Humans the Greatest Cooperators on Earth

 ## Areas
+### Afghanistan
+- [ ] Kabul: Final Call: The inside story of the withdrawal from Afghanistan August 2021
+- Åsne Seierstad
+	- [ ] The Afghans: Three lives through war, love and revolt
+	- [ ] The Bookseller Of Kabul #biography
 ### Australia
 - [ ] Wild Dog Dreaming: Love and Extinction #nature #indigenous